zakirullin/cognitive-load/README.md

 >
 > *Thanks to [Dan North](https://dannorth.net) for his comment*.

-The author has internalized the project into his long-term memory, so there's nothing to think about.
+The author has internalized the project into his long-term memory, so there's nothing for him to think about.

 ![Mental Models](/img/mentalmodelsv13.png)